Andy Beshear: Abortion

-Beshear supports access to abortion.
-One month after he took office as governor, his administration gave Planned Parenthood permission to provide abortions at its Louisville clinic, making it the second facility in Kentucky to offer abortions.
-In April 2020, Beshear vetoed a bill that would have allowed Attorney General Daniel Cameron to suspend abortions during the COVID-19 pandemic and exercise more power regulating clinics that offer abortions.
+One month after Beshear took office as governor, his administration gave Planned Parenthood permission to provide abortions at its Louisville clinic, making it the second facility in Kentucky to offer abortions.
+In April 2020, Beshear vetoed a bill that would have allowed the state attorney general to suspend abortions during the COVID-19 pandemic and exercise more power regulating clinics that offer abortions.
+In his veto message, he said, "bills similar to Senate Bill 9 have been struck down as unconstitutional in the majority of states in America when challenged.
+During this worldwide health pandemic, it is simply not the time for a divisive set of lawsuits that reduce our unity and our focus on defeating the novel coronavirus and restarting our economy."
 He was endorsed by Reproductive Freedom for All, an abortion-rights group, and is supported by Planned Parenthood.

 In 2021, Beshear allowed a born-alive bill to become law without his signature, requiring doctors to provide medical care for any infant born alive, including those born alive due to a failed abortion procedure.
+In an interview, Beshear said he was not "endorsing the bill" and that "everybody on any side related to Senate Bill 9 agreed that it never happens.
+And so this being something that never happens and would likely be illegal under other statutes, we ultimately did not sign it but did not feel the need to veto it."